- Publications and resources

 The cost of domestic travel (including airfares and accommodation) is not chargeable.
 However, domestic travel time for CASA officers is chargeable at the relevant hourly rate.
 Travel time includes time spent on flights or driving to the job.

-Clients will not be disadvantaged for CASA not having specialised staff in a particular region.
-For example, if CASA sends an Flight Operations Inspector (FOI) from Brisbane to Port Hedland then the cost of domestic travel time will only start from Perth – the closest office to Port Hedland.
+Clients will not be disadvantaged for CASA not having specialised staff in a particular region including CASA satellite offices.
+For example, if CASA sends an FOI from Brisbane to Port Hedland then the cost of domestic travel time will only start from Broome (the point of departure), which is the closest satellite office to Port Hedland.
+However, if the FOI flew from Darwin to Port Hedland then the travel time would commence from the point of departure, in this case Darwin.

-Where a CASA officer is required to travel outside Australia to deliver a regulatory service all travel costs – including flights and accommodation – are recoverable.
+Where a CASA officer is required to travel outside Australia to deliver a service all international travel costs including flights and accommodation are recoverable.
+The cost also includes travel time and the provision of the service.